AlbertWhite/react-demos/README.md

 Done:
 * create sample api with restify node module - done: api is ready https://github.com/AlbertWhite/restify-api-demo
 * router.
 Build scene, container, component based on route.
 * use babel stage 3 for using spread function

-Todo:
-- add http get with redux-saga
-- add http post with redux-form passion creativity consistence
-  明早可以起来写点东西 关于养孩子的设计师的工作 不仅是之前 更是之后 which things are 等待
-- so long

-// todo: add BundleAnalyzerPlugin for analyser the size of bundle
-// set mode : for dev it is normal to have big bundle
+* api call with redux saga for dispatching action.

-* problem : webpack compiling is long !
+* splitBundle webpack plugin for faster compiling

+To do:
+* signup component with redux form
+* validation with redux form
+* submit form with post and http post, after that change route
+* manage the css with the set up